A Conversation among Communities, Scientists, and Managers in Coastal Virginia and Maryland.

 Complete the attached application form below to help us calculate your needs and total costs.
 Please keep in mind that any ways for you to save on travel costs will enable us to offer more assistance to other participants given our limited funds.
 If selected, you must pay for these costs initially and will be reimbursed after the conference.

-We must receive applications for travel assistance by Dec 1, 2018.
 Applications for assistance are confidential and will be seen only by reviewers.
-Selection will take place after Dec 1 and you will be notified by Dec 31 at the latest.
+We will notify you as soon as we are able, on a rolling basis.
 If you are awarded assistance and cannot attend the meeting please notify SLawrence@vims.edu as soon as possible so the award can be given to the next qualified application.

 Are you or your organization interested in sponsoring the Marsh Resilience Summit?
 Your sponsorship will support an improved participant experience at the Summit and/or provide travel assistance for attendees.
-Your sponsorship will be highlighted in the Summit Program Book and as a table or banner at the evening reception.
+Your sponsorship will be highlighted in the Summit Program, website, and screensaver as a table or banner at the evening reception.
+We will also provide complimentary registrations for your sponsorship.

 Contact Taryn Sudol at Sudol@mdsg.umd.edu for further arrangements.